ZupIT/charlescd/butler/src/resources/scripts/upgrades/0.4.1-0.4.2/README.md

-# v0.3.11 - v0.4.0 Butler migration script
+# v0.4.1 - v0.4.2 Butler migration script

 # Disclaimer

-This script must be run after you have manually re-deployed all components in the default circle, otherwise the script will invalidate the current routing strategy and your components will be unreachable.
+This script must be run if you have releases deployed in default circle on versions before 0.4.2

 # How to run